rust-lang/rfcs/text/0000-coroutines.md

   track of the current state.

 ### Hoisting of locals
-Local variables in coroutine body, whose lifetime straddles any yield point, must be preserved while the coroutine is suspended, and so they are hoisted into the coroutine environment.
+Local variables and temporaries whose lifetime straddles any yield point must be preserved while the coroutine is suspended, and so they are hoisted into the coroutine environment.
 Note that this only moves their storage location, the lifetimes stay intact.
 In the simplest case, each hoisted variable gets its own unique storage space.
 A further optimization would be to overlay storage of variables which are not live simultaneously.

 ### No borrows across yield points
 Consider this code: